 When you’re remodeling a small bathroom, you don’t really have the luxury of a lot of the decor options you’d have in a bigger space.
-No ho-humming about whether to get the 66″ or 72″ soaking tub when all you have room for is a shower – but that doesn’t mean you can’t have a stylish, functional bathroom even if it’s more the size of a water closet – you just have to be smart with your space.
+No ho-humming about whether to get the 66″ or 72″ soaking tub when all you have room for is a shower.
+But that doesn’t mean you can’t have a stylish, functional bathroom even if it’s more the size of a water closet – you just have to be smart with your space.
 A funky, eye-catching but compact vanity can serve you two ways: by providing storage with a small footprint, and enough style in a small package to make your whole bathroom pop.

 White space can be invaluable in a smaller bathroom as well.
-While something like this Seaside vanity offers a little less storage than a solid-base vanity (and fewer private places to hide your toiletries), the open middle and raised feet can help visually expand your space and make your bathroom seem much more open.
+While something like this Manchester vanity offers a little less storage than a solid-base vanity (and fewer private places to hide your toiletries), the open middle and raised feet can help visually expand your space and make your bathroom seem much more open.
 Though, again, it might not be a smart swap for an extremely small bathroom (say, one where you couldn’t make up for the loss of storage elsewhere in the room), but for one that’s very visually crowded, swapping to a leggy, open vanity gives you that nice little bit of empty, uncluttered space that can help make a room seem less busy.

-In that same vein, just because you have a smaller bathroom doesn’t mean you have to opt for an ultra modern chic – though it’s certainly the most minimal (and clutter-reducing) design out there, if you have your heart set on a Regency decor, it certainly can be done.
-Hardware Resources offers quite a few smaller, freestanding single-sink vanities like this Emilia Merlot Vanity that visually echo their much larger antique style two-sink-and-then-some designs.
-Just be sure that, if you do opt for a heavier, more antique style you make the most of the available storage space to keep the area clear, and opt for lighter colors throughout the bathroom to keep the space looking airy.
+Similarly, while simple vanities tend to make small spaces feel less cluttered, if you love really ornate vanities, you certainly shouldn’t feel like they’re off limits.
+In fact, there are plenty of beautifully designed, antique-inspired vanities that clock in under the 30 inch mark.
+James Martin Furniture in particular offers quite a few smaller, freestanding single-sink vanities like this Balmoral Vanity that visually echo their much larger antique style two-sink-and-then-some designs.
+Just be sure that – if you do opt for a heavier, more antique style – you make the most of the available storage space to keep the area clear, and opt for lighter colors throughout the bathroom to keep the space looking airy.

 Just because you’re short on space doesn’t mean you have to skimp on style.
 While it may take a little creativity to come up with some good storage solutions, and a little extra pizazz to make a big impression with smaller pieces, with the right vanity it’s absolutely possible.
 Just remember: stick with simple lines, allow for ample white space, and for goodness’ sake, keep your counters clear!